The hardest part of creative writing is getting started.

 I also played with a beam of light that illuminates only most recent lines of text.

-This idea was inspired by an E. L. Doctorow’s quote: “Writing is like driving at night in the fog.
+The beam of light idea was inspired by an E. L. Doctorow’s quote: “Writing is like driving at night in the fog.
 You can only see as far as your headlights, but you can make the whole trip that way.”

 Ultimately, I landed on a concept that brings some drama and delight.